-configure Incorporates a PSB into the specified PPAR.
-The incorporated PSB can be assigned to a logical domain.
-If the PPAR is powered off, or if the Oracle Solaris of the control domain is not running, the PSB is not incorporated, and it causes an error. assign Assigns a PSB to the specified PPAR.
+PSB can be assigned to a logical domain.
+If the PPAR is powered off, or if the Oracle Solaris of the control domain is not running, assign Assigns a PSB to the specified PPAR.
 The assigned PSB is reserved for the specified PPAR, so the PSB cannot be incorporated in or assigned to any other PPAR.
-After assigning the PSB, the PSB is incorporated into the PPAR when the system is reset or addboard with -c configure is executed. reserve Reserves incorporation of a PSB into the specified PPAR.
+After assigning the PSB, the PSB is incorporated into the PPAR when the system is restarted or addboard with -c configure is executed.

+reserve Reserves incorporation of a PSB into the specified PPAR.
 The operation is the same as when -c assign is executed.